Lance N. McKenzie

 - B.S., University of Colorado at Boulder, 1993

 Mr. McKenzie was previously on the Board of Directors for KNBP Channel 5 Public Television and is a former Advisory Board Member for the Community Foundation of Western Nevada.
-He is also the author of several published articles and gives frequent seminars on estate and asset protection planning.
+He is also the author of several published articles, including Private Family Trusts: A Handbook for Advisors, and has given multiple seminars on estate planning and administration.

 September 8, 2020, Private Trust Companies: A Handbook for Advisers, by Lance N McKenzie, McDonald Carano.
 1.Introduction Trusts have long been the indispensable tool of estate planning and asset management…